 - Royal Commission call centre: 1800 099 340

 The Royal Commission has a range of ways that people can tell their stories.
 But you may still have questions.
 Our service is completely independent of the Royal Commission.
 We have specialist trained and experienced staff who can make sure you have all the legal information and advice you need before deciding whether to tell your story and if you do, how.

 You may want to:

-- make a written statement
+- make a written account

-- talk to an officer of the Royal Commission or directly with a Royal Commissioner in a private session
+- talk to an officer of the Royal Commission

 - make a submission about how to change things: for example, making suggestions about how you think things can be improved to ensure people reporting child sexual abuse will be heard or the child is given the support she or he will need.

 We can help you find the way that best suits you to communicate with the Royal Commission and then assist you in that process.

 While we offer free legal help, we understand you might need additional support when talking about what has happened.
 Our team includes specialist counsellors/social workers who can support you while you are obtaining legal advice.
 They can also help you find ongoing support and counselling services.

 It’s your decision whether to tell your story or provide information to the Commission.
 There are a number of options available to you – knowmore can help you navigate through the options so you can make an informed decision.